AxisCommunications/acap-documentation/docs/develop/third-party-lib.md

 ### Importance of setting **RPATH**

-The **RPATH** setting is to change the library search path so that one executable or library can link the desired dependent libraries during run-time.
+The **RPATH** setting is to change the library search path so that one executable or library can link the desired dependent libraries during runtime.

 > Set **RPATH** to the directory where shared libraries are located, with the
 > help of **$ORIGIN**.
 This will tell the linker to search and include